Programs for Children

 Egg-static!

 Ever wonder why birds lay eggs?
 How do bird eggs differ from other animals’ eggs?
 How do eggs survive to hatching?
-Make your own egg to color and take home!
+Create your own egg to take home!

 Designed for 5-10 year olds – limit 12